Arrowanneee/arrowanneee.github.io/_pages/about.md

 - *2026.03*: &nbsp;I served as an AC for the DiWP track at 🇸🇬DIS 2026.
 - *2026.02*: &nbsp;🎉🎉 *Echoing Streams* was accepted to 🇦🇪ISEA 2026!
 - *2025.12*: &nbsp;🎉🎉 *Eye2Recall* was accepted to 🇨🇾IUI 2026!  <!-- The conference will hold in Paphos, Cyprus (a beautiful island country in the eastern Mediterranean) on March 23-26, 2026.-->
-- *2025.10*: I demonsrated our work *Pinning “Reflection” on the Agenda* at CSCW ’25 in 🇳🇴Bergen, Norway!
+- *2025.10*: I demonstrated our work *Pinning “Reflection” on the Agenda* at CSCW ’25 in 🇳🇴Bergen, Norway!
 - *2025.06*: &nbsp;As the *curatorial executive* of MC2 curatorial team, I organised, prepared, and curated the world's first exhibition of Extended Reality x AI - *[Surreality (幻实之境)](https://www.facebook.com/HKUSTGZINFH/posts/-surreality-a-glimpse-into-the-fusion-of-the-real-virtualhkust-guangzhou-proudly/748482837700433/)*.
 The exhibition is open to the public and is on display at 🇨🇳HKUST (GZ) in China from 26 June - 26 August.
 - *2025.06*: &nbsp;🎉🎉 *Pinning “Reflection” on the Agenda* was accepted to 🇳🇴CSCW 2025 (Poster Track)!
 <!-- - *2025.03*: I organized a field trip as part of the UCUG1001 course, facilitating a visit and learning experience for first-year undergraduate students to Qihui School (a special education school) in Nansha, China. -->